google/maldoca/README.md

 - OS: Linux or Windows

 ## GENERAL
 Some testdata files contain malicious code!
 Hence, we use a xor-encoding for some testdata files as a safety measure (key = 0x42).
-Therefore, be very careful when opening / processing them!
+Additionally, they are prefixed by "MALICIOUS_" and postfixed by "_xor_0x42_encoded".
+In general, be very careful when opening / processing test files!

 For convenience, we provide a python script (["testdata_encode.py"](https://github.com/google/maldoca/blob/master/testdata_encode.py)) to encode / decode those files.
 The script's output is stored in the same path, having "_xored" as file name appendix.
 Keep in mind that encoding a file twice decodes it again, i.e. restores the original file.